 Income Tax Law, mandates the employer who holds TAN no and deduct tax on salary of employee to issue Form 16.
 If your tax is not being deducted then your employer can refuse to issue Form 16 to you.

 It must be issued by 15th June of the year for which it is being issued.
 For example, for the F.Y.
 2017-18, the due date for issue of Form 16 shall be 15th June, 2018.
 If any employer delays or fails to issue Form 16 by the specified date, then he is liable to pay a penalty of Rs.100 per day till the date the default continues.

-Understanding form 16 is very simple.
+Understanding & learning how to fill form 16 is very simple.
 It is divided into two sections- Part A and Part B.